TEN YEARS AFTER: WWE New Year’s Revolution 2007

 Final Thoughts: It started out strong with the cage match and ended on a high note with Cena and Umaga.
 There is some stuff you will be fine with skipping over like the Tag Team Turmoil matches.
 It didn’t matter a whole lot ten years ago and it definitely means even less now.
 You can also move past the Carlito and Chris Masters match.
 Nothing to see there.
 All things considered though, I’m giving New Year’s Revolution 2007 a mild thumbs up.
 Good way to start 2007 for WWE and in our case for 2017.

-Posted on January 7, 2017, in WWE and tagged Armando Alejandro Estrada, Candice Michelle, Carlito, Charlie Haas, Chris Masters, Cryme Tyme, D-Generation X, Edge, Hacksaw Jim Duggan, Jeff Hardy, John Cena, Johnny Nitro, JTG, Lance Cade, Maria, Melina, Mickie James, New Year's Revolution, Randy Orton, Rated RKO, Ric Flair, Shad, Shawn Michaels, Shelton Benjamin, Spirit Squad, Super Crazy, The Highlanders, Torrie Wilson, Trevor Murdoch, Triple H, Umaga, Victoria, World's Greatest Tag Team.
+Posted on January 7, 2017, in WWE and tagged Armando Alejandro Estrada, Candice Michelle, Carlito, Charlie Haas, Chris Masters, Cryme Tyme, D-Generation X, Edge, Jeff Hardy, Jim Duggan, John Cena, Johnny Nitro, JTG, Lance Cade, Maria, Melina, Mickie James, New Year's Revolution, Randy Orton, Rated RKO, Ric Flair, Shad, Shawn Michaels, Shelton Benjamin, Spirit Squad, Super Crazy, The Highlanders, Torrie Wilson, Trevor Murdoch, Triple H, Umaga, Victoria, World's Greatest Tag Team.
 Bookmark the permalink.
 Leave a comment.